Apportionment of Indirect Costs to Significant Change Events

 It is unlikely that a contractor’s indirect costs such as general expenses, equipment, and temporary facilities, which are shared amongst multiple scopes of work, will be assigned to specific scopes of work in the contemporaneous project documentation.
 Depending on the contract type, the actual labor hours and associated costs for the indirect personnel may or may not be well documented and assigned to specific scopes of work in the contemporaneous project documentation.
 Therefore, in cases that necessitate the determination of the total cost of a specific change or event, it is likely that the expert or claim analyst2 will need to apportion indirect costs to the specific change during the quantum cost analysis.

-In addition to the typical direct and indirect costs discussed above, there may be other support costs associated with the change event that may also need to be apportioned during the quantum cost analysis.
+In addition to the typical direct and indirect construction costs discussed above, there may be other support costs associated with the change event that may also need to be apportioned during the quantum cost analysis.
 These additional support costs may include costs associated with accommodations (worker housing/camps), transportation to and from the project site, and oversight by the engineering, procurement, and construction (EPC) company personnel.

 3. INDIRECT COST APPORTIONMENT METHODOLOGY